F.A.Q.

 How does a typical day look like with you?

 We meet at the center located in our partner hotel usually around 8 or 9 am.
-Under conditions, it is also possible to meet us directly at the marina or to pick you up.
+Under conditions, it is also possible to meet us directly at the marina.
 We leave by boat to dive on a first site where we will stay 1h30.
-After that, we take a break for an hour, the opportunity to hydrate, to share a small snack and to tell each other about the beautiful things we have seen underwater.
-Then, we left for the 2nd site where we stayed again 1h30 before going back to the marina.
-The duration of the boat trips varies according to the sites, but we are back between 1 and 3 pm.
-Please note that, depending on the weather and the schedule, the free diving day can be shifted to the afternoon with an appointment around 2 pm.
-Trips from the shore with only freedivers can also be scheduled.
+After that, we have a break of one hour, the opportunity to hydrate, to share a small snack and to tell each other about the beautiful things we have seen underwater.
+Then, we leave for the 2nd site where we stay again 1h30 before going back to the marina.
+The duration of the boat trips varies according to the sites but we are usually back between 1 and 3 pm.
+Please note that, depending on the weather and the schedule, the free diving day can be shifted to the afternoon with an appointment around 2-3 pm.
+Trips from the shore and boat trips with only freedivers can also be scheduled provided a minimum of participants.

 What type of boat bring us to the dive sites ?

-The boat is a comfortable, fast and spacious RIB that can accommodate up to 12 people.
+The boats are comfortable, fast and spacious RIB that can accommodate up to 12 people.
 We share it with the scuba divers.
-The sites are booked for one boat at a time, so we have the site all to ourselves for 1h30!
+The sites are generally booked by one boat max 2 boats at a time, so we enjoy our time underwater as happy few !
 In the water, I always manage to move away from the divers so that there is only us, the fish, and the silence of our bubble-free world.

-Note that the ocean can be rough in the Azores and the fact of being on a boat sometimes accentuates the phenomenon.
+Note that the ocean can be rough in the Azores and the fact of being on a boat, remaining still, accentuates the phenomenon.
 Consider taking anti-seasickness medication if you think you might be prone to it.
 Peppermint and ginger essential oils can also be effective.
 Avoid coffee in the morning and alcohol in the evening.

 bateau haliotis santa maria